 Bringing Your Internationally Adopted Child to the United States

-There are three similar but distinct paths to bringing your adopted child to the United States.
-Which path your adopted child follows will depend on his or her individual circumstances.
+There are 3 ways for a child to immigrate to the United States based on adoption.
+Which path your adopted child follows will depend on their individual circumstances.

 If you filed Forms I-800A and I-800 in order to adopt, then your child is from a country that has implemented the Hague Adoption Convention (Hague).
 This means your child will enter the United States either with an IH-3 immigrant visa (if you adopted your child in a Hague country) or IH-4 immigrant visa (if you finalize the adoption in the United States).